-Are you considering taking your business internationally?
+Are you considering taking your business internationally and export to Germany?
 You may have previously worked in Germany, have identified collaboration opportunities with German companies or spotted a gap in the market?
 These could be just some of the reasons that have made you consider Germany as your new business destination.
 So let me tell you a little bit more about Germany’s business world and whether Germany is a suitable market for your products or services.

 Germany is a great export destination for UK businesses, particularly if you are in STEM (science, technology, engineering, and manufacturing).
 For example, Germany has a particularly strong demand for products and services that address artificial intelligence and big data*, also one of the UK’s Grand Challenges.
 If you are a scientific business then you may also want to consider exporting Germany due to its strategic location*.
 Whatever size and type of businesses, it is important to explore the market opportunities first before getting into the detail of logistics and marketing.

 Here are a few starting points to explore your market opportunities:

 Google’s Market Finder

 To get started I would recommend exploring Google’s Market Finder.
 The Market Finder recommends markets for your business based on your website keywords, monthly searches on Google, ease of doing business index and household net disposable income.
 Understanding these factors is particularly useful if you are considering creating an eCommerce website that sells to customers based in Germany.

 Department of International Trade